 Still, he has forgotten more about boxing than most will ever know.

 Next time someone says an MMA fighter can’t hang in a boxing ring, make sure they know which cage specialist they are referring first.
-McGregor’s MMA skills translate well into boxing because the sweet science is the foundation of fighting style.
+McGregor’s MMA skills translate well into boxing because the sweet science is the foundation of his fighting style.

-Randy Couture is a UFC legend, however, his wrestling based fighting style would make him a horrible candidate to square off against Wladimir Klitschko inside the ropes.
+Randy Couture is a UFC legend, however, his wrestling-based fighting style would make him a horrible candidate to square off against Wladimir Klitschko inside the ropes.